Financial Aid Application Process

 Follow these steps to apply

 Be aware of deadlines and respond promptly to requests for information.
 It is recommended that you complete the Financial Aid process by May 1 each year.
 All financial aid applicants may need to submit official proof of high school graduation or receipt of the GED.

-Step 1: Complete the Free Application for Federal Student Aid (FAFSA).
+Step 2: Complete the Free Application for Federal Student Aid (FAFSA).
 Make sure you select the correct academic year.
 For example, the 2024-25 FAFSA refers to fall 2024, spring 2025 and summer 2025.
 Read the questions carefully and use the help buttons if needed.
-You can also stop by the Enrollment Services Computer Lab in Founders Hall and either one of our Peer Technicians or a Financial Aid Advisor can assist.
+You can also stop by the Enrollment Services Computer Lab in Founders Hall and one of our Peer Technicians can assist.